Akl Awit

 Akl Awit (Arabic: عقل العويط born 1952, Bziza) is a Lebanese poet, critic, literary journalist and academic professor holding a Ph.D. degree in modern Arabic literature.
-All his life, Awit has been passionate about poetry, for it has been the mean for him to express his feelings.
-His writings have been known to be bold and "daring".
 Awit's work, including individual poetry books and anthologies, has been published not only locally, but also translated and distributed internationally.

 Biography

 Early life

 Akl Awit grew up in Bziza, a village in the North of Lebanon.
 Awit's love for literature was innate and grew even more because of the environment he lived in; a family that lives in a house surrounded by books and a grandfather who himself was an orator.
 They would go from their house in the mountains to a village in the coast named chekka for the main purpose of studying and reading.
 His family rented books from a shop called "Abou Georges" and all including his siblings, took turns in reading them.
 Awit started writing short poems about his dreams and frustrations ever since he was in high school, but were all drafts.
 He aspired to become better than the best and looked up to many poets including Fouad Sleiman, Gebran Khalil Gebran and Ounsi el-hajj.
 His passion for writing grew more and more.
 He was also inspired by French poems and French culture which helped him translate his ideas and write down his works.